-The Pork must be packed from corn-fed, well-fattened hogs, weighing not less than two hundred pounds each, excluding the heads, jowls, necks, shoulders, hams, legs, feet and lard, and all refuse pieces; and must be cut in pieces weighing not less than six pounds each.
+The Pork must be packed from corn-fed, well-fattened hogs, weighing not less than two hundred pounds each, excluding the heads, jolts, necks, shoulders, hams, legs, feet and lard, and all refuse pieces; and must be cut in pieces weighing not less than six pounds each.

-Both the Beef and Pork must be slaughtered between the first of November next and the periods of delivery, and must be salted with at least one bushel of coarse Turk's Island, Isle of May, or St. Ueben salt, and with five ounces of pure pulverized saltpetre, to each barrel, exclusive of a pickle to be made from fresh water, as strong as salt can make it.
+Both the Beef and Pork must be slaughtered between the first of November next and the periods of delivery, and must be salted with at least one bushel of coarse Turk's Island, Isle of May, or St. Ubes salt, and with five ounces of pure pulverized saltpetre, to each barrel, exclusive of a pickle to be made from fresh water, as strong as salt can make it.

 The barrels to be made of the best seasoned white oak or white ash staves and heading.
-If of the former, to be not less than three fourths over with the best white oak or hickory hoops, except the cross hoop, which must be of iron, at least one inch wide, and not less than the denomination No. 17.
+If of the former, to be not less than three fourths of an inch thick; if of the latter, to be not less than one inch thick, and to be hooped at least three fourths over with the best white oak or hickory hoops, except the cross hoop, which must be of iron, at least one inch wide, and not less than the denomination No. 17.
 All at the expense or the respective contractors.

-Each barrel must be branded on its head, "Navy Beef," or Navy Pork, as the case may be, with the contractors name, and the year when packed.
+Each barrel must be branded on its head, "Navy Beef," or "Navy Pork," as the case may be, with the contractors name, and the year when packed.

-The Beef and Pork will be inspected by the inspecting officers at the respective Navy Yards aforesaid, and by some "sworn Inspectors of salt provisions," who will be selected by the respective Commanding Officers; but their charges for such inspection must be paid by the respective contractors, who must likewise have the barrels in good shipping order, to the satisfaction of the commandants of the respective Navy Yards aforesaid, after the inspections, and at their own expense.
+The Beef and Pork will be inspected by the inspecting officers at the respective Navy Yards aforesaid, and by some "sworn Inspectors of salt provisions," who will be selected by the respective Commanding Officers; but their charges for such inspection must be paid by the respective contractors, who must likewise bear the barrels in good shipping order, to the satisfaction of the commandants of the respective Navy Yards aforesaid, after the inspections, and at their own expense.